 If you have a conviction on your record, don’t let filling out a job or loan application scare you.
-We can quickly file a simple petition for you, and most eligible convictions get sealed.
-The cost of us filing the petition for you is nothing next to what getting denied a loan or passed by for a job will cost you.
+We can do the work for you, we know what is required and how the petitions should be presented.
+The cost of our services is nothing next to what getting denied a loan or passed by for a job will cost you.

 At wh Law | We Help, we know how scary this stuff can be, and we don’t want you living in fear anymore.
 Give us a call today, and we’ll get started putting your past behind you and giving you the fresh start you deserve.